Kylie Jenner Admits She’s Scared After Someone ‘Close To Home’ Tested Positive For Coronavirus

 Kylie Jenner recently revealed how she’s been personally affected by the coronavirus pandemic.

-The novel illness has caused many people across the US to stay at home until it’s deemed safe to go outside.
-In lieu of the national stay-at-home order, which was initially placed in March, Jenner and her family have been self-quarantining in their homes.
-Their social distancing journey was documented for the second half of the current Keeping Up with the Kardashians Season.
-In the trailer for the Fall premiere, several members of the family, including Kim Kardashian, Scott Disick and Khloe Kardashian, expressed how the quarantine has shifted their normal routines.
+The illness has many people across the U.S. staying at home until it’s deemed safe to go outside.
+Under a stay-at-home order, which was initially placed in March, Jenner and her family have been self-quarantining in their homes.
+Their social distancing journey was documented for the second half of the current Keeping Up with the Kardashians season.
+In the trailer for the fall premiere, several members of the family, including Kim Kardashian, Scott Disick, and Khloe Kardashian, expressed how the quarantine has shifted their normal routines.

-Jenner shared during the teaser that she’s been overwhelmed by the constant COVID-19 updates she sees.
+Jenner shared during the teaser that she’s been overwhelmed by the constant COVID-19 updates.
 She also shared someone she knows personally was infected with the virus.
 While talking to the camera with her hair in a high bun and a zip-up sweater, Jenner was visibly upset after learning someone she cares about has the illness.

 “It’s just scary when someone so close to home has tested positive,” Jenner said.